finos/common-domain-model/documentation/source/common-domain-model.rst

 The CDM is expressed in a language called the Rosetta DSL.
 All the language components used by the CDM including types, functions and annotations are described in the `Rosetta DSL Documentation`_.

-The complete model definition, including descriptions and other details can be viewed in the `Textual Browser`_ on the ISDA CDM Portal.
+The complete model definition, including descriptions and other details can be viewed in the `Textual Browser`_ in the `CDM Portal`_.